vicky200514/qt-app/Meshapp.md

 ls -l /dev/ttyUSB0
 sudo usermod -aG dialout "$USER"
 ```
-Execute The above command and then log out and log in.
+Execute The above command and then log out and log in your system.

 On some distributions the group is named `uucp` or `lock`; use the group shown by `ls -l`.
 After changing groups, log out and log back in.